XavierGallez/EngieCodingChallenge_XGA/EngieCodingChallenge_XGA/readme.md

 1. Set the *EngieCCWebApi* project as startup project and run its *EngieCCWebApi* profile.
 This will launch your web browser and open the swagger for the api.

 1. Select the "/planproduction" post request.
-Click on "Try it out", copy the content your json payload file in the *Request body* field.
+Click on "Try it out", copy the content of your json payload file in the *Request body* field.

 1. Click on "Execute".
 The resulting json is available in the *Response body* field.